realsuayip/rest-filters/docs/source/recipes/default-values.rst

                 return user.preferred_feed_type
             return super().get_default(param, default)

-This example will adopt to the feed type users have selected and will default to all posts for anonymous users.
+This example will adapt to the feed type users have selected and will default to all posts for anonymous users.

 .. danger::